magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-apply.md

 4. On the **Design Theme** tab next to **User-Agent Exceptions** click **Add**.
 5. In the **Search String** box specify the user-agent using either normal strings or regular exceptions (PCRE).
 In the **Design Theme** drop-down list select the theme to be used for matching agent.
 6. Click **Save Config**.

-If caching is enabled in your Magento Admin panel, you must <a href="#theme-apply-clear">clear the cache</a> to see the changes applied.
+7. If caching is enabled, <a href="#theme-apply-clear">clear the cache</a>.
+6. To see your changes applied, reload the store front pages.

-<h2 id="theme-apply-logo">Add a theme-independent logo</h2>
+## Add a theme-independent logo {#theme-apply-logo}
 You might want to set a permanent store logo, that displays on the store front no matter what theme is applied.
 To add a permanent theme-independent logo: